juhasev/sample-ninja-help/sub-panel-location-mapping.md

 - DMA
 - OLD_DMA

-When the mapping process is completed you will receive an instant notification with high level details about the updated, added and deleted records.
+When the mapping process is completed you will receive an instant notification with the high level details about the updated, added and deleted records.

 > **IMPORTANT**: Use the "Scan and report only" switch to run a test mapping.
 It is important that you understand how your data will be changed.
 For example if you are currently using **REGION** abbreviations, these will be changed from **TX** -> **Texas**.
 Any project looking for sample in **TX** would no longer find any panelists!